nuuuwan/news_lk3_data/README.md

 Mahinda Kodituwakku, the self-proclaimed ‘Avalokiteshvara Bodhisattva’ has been granted bail on the orders of Colombo Fort Magistrate’s Court.

 When the case was called today, Magistrate Thilina Gamage ordered the release of Kodituwakku on two personal bails of Rs.
-1 million each, on account of his mental disorder.
+1 million each, as he suffers from a mental disorder.

-Accordingly, the accused was ordered to attend the psychiatric clinic at the National Institute of Mental Health in Mulleriyawa, every Monday.
+Accordingly, the accused was instructed to attend the psychiatric clinic at the National Institute of Mental Health in Mulleriyawa, every Monday.

 Kodituwakku was arrested by the CID on Jan.15, on charges of committing irreligious activities that are contrary to Buddhist teachings and put behind bars on remand until today (Feb.07).